McGill Lawrence Internship Awards

-At least 50 percent of the awards fund proposals that bring students in contact with ethnically and culturally diverse issues and populations.
-Award amounts for all 2015 recipients will be $4,000 for a minimum of 8 weeks of full time engagement.
+A goal of the awards is to fund proposals that bring students in contact with ethnically and culturally diverse issues and populations.
+Award amounts for all 2016 recipients will be up to $4,000 for a minimum of 8 weeks of full time engagement.

 Proposals will be judged on

 - their relevance to your field of study or professional goals;

 - the ability of the sponsoring organization to support your learning;